Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Evaluation

 \textbf{Drafting accuracy.} We analyze \projname{}'s drafting accuracy in Figure~\ref{fig:benefit_breakdown}a.
 We fix $\gamma$ to the optimal value for \projname{} to ensure a consistent experimental setup. \projname{} achieves higher drafting accuracy compared to MagicDec-Stream and MagicDec-Quest, primarily due to its token-granular KV selection. \projname{} also outperforms SpecExtend in accuracy, as our multi-token selection strategy prevents the overfitting issues observed when relying on a single token (see \S\ref{sec:design:kv_selection}).

 \textbf{KV selection overhead.} Figure~\ref{fig:benefit_breakdown}b shows the KV selection overhead.
-MagicDec-Quest incurs 21.7\% overhead due to re-estimating KV criticality in every drafting step.
-SpecExtend only needs to select critical KV entries once per decoding iteration, which leads to lower overhead (11.2\%) for Qwen3-8B.
+For Qwen3-8B, MagicDec-Quest incurs 21.7\% overhead due to re-estimating KV criticality in every drafting step.
+SpecExtend only needs to select critical KV entries once per decoding iteration, which leads to a lower overhead (11.2\%).
 However, this one-time overhead is amplified to 29.1\% by gpt-oss-20b, whose attention layers feature a higher query-to-KV head ratio (more logits to collect) and smaller head dimensions (relatively more metadata per KV entry).
 SpecExtend incurs higher overhead than \projname{} since it conditions its KV selection on the last accepted token, which is indeterminate during the attention kernel execution.
-Hence, it is forced to aggregate attention logits across all tokens. \projname{} incurs only 5.9\%--9.4\% overhead, which is much smaller than all other query-aware methods.
+Hence, it is forced to collect attention logits for all draft tokens and maintain them in HBM until the last accepted token is determined. \projname{} incurs only 5.9\%--9.4\% overhead, which is much smaller than all other query-aware methods.
 This overhead is acceptable given the overall speedup brought by the drafting accuracy improvement.